Diesel cars can be banned from German cities, court rules

 UPGRADES REQUIRED

-The court said that Stuttgart - the birthplace of the combustion engine and home of Mercedes-maker Daimler - should consider gradually imposing a year-round ban for all older diesel models, as well as some even older gasoline models.

-However, it said cars which meet Euro-5 emissions standards should not be excluded until Sept.
+The court said cars which meet Euro-5 emissions standards should not be banned from Stuttgart until Sept.
 1, 2019, four years after the introduction of the latest Euro-6 standard.
-Stuttgart should allow exemptions for tradesmen and some residents, it added.
+Tradesmen and some residents should be exempted, it added.

-Automakers could still try to avert a ban by agreeing to upgrade exhaust cleaning systems of older diesels, German motorists club ADAC said, calling on the government to pass legislation allowing that swiftly.
+Environment Minister Barbara Hendricks said bans could still be avoided if automakers agree to pay to upgrade the exhaust cleaning systems of older diesels.

+"The problem was caused by carmakers and we should not release them from their responsibility," she said.

 "This is a groundbreaking ruling, and one which we expect has set a strong precedent for similar action across Europe," analysts at Evercore ISI said.